D3jag0re/ec2-instance/README.md

 # Notes

 - Still using the DigitalOcean bucket to hold state file.
 Simply due to ease and already setup.
+- Could have simplified the use of aws credentials (i.e. justset in pipeline, no need for explicit vars in TF), but stuck to more explicit due to use of two providers

 ## Lessons Learned: